apache/spark/docs/mllib-evaluation-metrics.md

     final LogisticRegressionModel model = new LogisticRegressionWithLBFGS()
       .setNumClasses(2)
       .run(training.rdd());

+    // Clear the prediction threshold so the model will return probabilities model.clearThreshold();

     // Compute raw scores on the test set.
     JavaRDD<Tuple2<Object, Object>> predictionAndLabels = test.map(